 2. Children on a mission to defy, disrespect, and make her feel unwelcome

 All kids, whether from divorced homes or not, go through stages of increased obstinacy, and parents can expect extra sass and trying to assert independence at these times.
-Attitude becomes abnormal if kids openly, routinely, and aggressively target their stepmom in effort to drive her away, set her up, or make her uncomfortable.
+Attitude becomes abnormal if kids openly, routinely, and aggressively target their stepmom in an effort to drive her away, set her up, or make her uncomfortable.
 How much patience and how thick of skin is a person expected to have?

 Lindsey, a stepmom to four teenagers, said, “My teenage stepdaughter is the worst!
 She goes out of her way to taunt me, has called me the b-word right at the dinner table, and takes great pleasure in seeing me become angry or sad by her actions.
 I’m to the point where I want nothing to do with her.
 I avoid her, often staying in my bedroom, so I don’t have to see her, and I am just done with doing things for her or even talking to her.”